josephmbasile/IcebergAccountingSuite/README.md

    > Attach a receipt photo by selecting Select Image. (optional)

    > Hit the submit button.
 If you filled out everything correctly the button will change to ask Really?
-Click the button again the save the transaction the datebase.
+Click the button again the save the transaction to the datebase.
 The transaction will appear at the top of the ledger in the main window.

 #### Editing a Transaction
 If you make a mistake while entering a transaction, you can edit it from the Ledger tab by selecting Ledger>View Ledger in the top menu.